-The world of coffee consumption can get a bit confusing if you are not familiar with the common jargon associated with this wonderful brew.
-Here’s your chance to brush up on your coffee knowledge and get familiar with some basic coffee terms so you can speak confidently using the latest coffee lingo.
+The world of coffee consumption can get a bit confusing if you are not familiar with the common coffee terminology jargon with this wonderful beverage.
+Here’s your chance to brush up on your basic coffee knowledge and get familiar with some common coffee terms so you can speak confidently using the latest coffee lingo.

 Acidity refers to an element of coffee flavor that typically registers as liveliness on the tip of your tongue.
 For example, coffee with low or no acidity tastes dull, like flat soda, while high acidity coffees have a sharp, effervescent quality that enhances their flavor.

 Aroma is the distinctive pleasant fragrance of freshly brewed coffee.
 Aroma influences subtle aspects of the coffee’s taste.
 Some descriptions of aroma include nutty, smoky, grassy, complex, or earthy.
 The aroma is most noticeable and complex soon after brewing when the essential oils in the coffee have just been released.

 A Barista is someone who is professionally trained in preparing coffee drinks, particularly, espresso, espresso shots, and espresso-based drinks such as lattes and cappuccinos.

 Bitter coffee has a sharp or harsh flavor that is generally considered to be unpleasant.